-§ 26-1.6 Nonconforming structures.
+Sec.
+23-1.6 Nonconforming structures.

-- (a) [Any] A nonconforming structure may be repaired or altered [in any manner which does]; provided that the repairs or alterations do not increase [its] or intensify the nonconformity[-], and the cumulative valuation of the repairs or alterations: - (1) Does not exceed 50 percent of the replacement cost over a 10-year period of that portion of the structure that is nonconforming and located 40 feet or less from the certified shoreline; or - (2) Does not exceed 75 percent of the replacement cost over a 10-year period of that portion of the structure that is nonconforming and located more than 40 feet from the certified shoreline but makai of the shoreline setback line. - (b) If a nonconforming structure is destroyed by any means to an extent of more than 50 percent of its replacement cost at the time of destruction, it [shall] may not be reconstructed except in conformity with the provisions of this chapter and the shoreline setback rules [or successor regulations.], as may be amended or superseded.

-(c) Reconstruction of [such] a nonconforming structure within the shoreline [area shall require a] setback area requires a shoreline setback variance.
+- (a) [Any] A nonconforming structure may be repaired or altered [in any manner which does]; provided that the repairs or alterations do not increase [its] or intensify the nonconformity[-], and the cumulative valuation of the repairs or alterations does not exceed 50 percent of the replacement cost of the structure over a 10-year period. - (b) If a nonconforming structure is destroyed by any means to an extent of more than 50 percent of its replacement cost at the time of destruction, it [shall] may not be reconstructed except in conformity with the provisions of this chapter and the shoreline setback rules and regulations, [or successor regulations.] as may be amended or superseded. - (c) Reconstruction of [such] a nonconforming structure within the shoreline setback [shall require a] area requires a shoreline setback variance.

-§ 26-1.7 Subdivision actions.
+Sec.
+23-1.7 Subdivision actions.

-- (a) Except as provided in this chapter, no new subdivision action, including the subdivision or consolidation of land, [fer] involving an existing shoreline lot [te-create] and the creation of new zoning lots may be approved, unless each new lot: - (1) [Can accommodate a 60-foot shoreline setback, except for: - (A) Areas that are not within the coastal high hazard district and where the entire shoreline for the new lot is characterized by either: - (i) An authorized shoreline protection structure; or - (ii) A fixed, rocky shoreline:
+- (a) Except as provided in this chapter, no new subdivision action, including the subdivision or consolidation of land, [fer] involving an existing shoreline lot [te-create] and the creation of new zoning lots may be approved unless each new lot: - (1) [Can accommodate a 60-foot shoreline setback, except for: - (A) Areas that are not within the coastal high hazard district and where the entire shoreline for the new lot is characterized by either: - (i) an authorized shoreline protection structure; or - (ii) a fixed, rocky shoreline;

-In which case the department may approve new shoreline lots that will accommodate a 40-foot shoreline setback.
+in which case the department may approve new shoreline lots that will accommodate a 40-foot shoreline setback; or